Experience with installing, maintaining, and troubleshooting Cisco

 Technical skills.
 Line installers use sophisticated diagnostic equipment on circuit breakers, switches, and transformers.
 They must be familiar with electrical systems and the appropriate tools needed to fix and maintain them.

 Troubleshooting skills.
-Line installers and repairers must be able to diagnose problems in increasingly complex electrical systems and telecommunication lines.
+Line installers and repairers must diagnose problems in increasingly complex electrical systems and telecommunication lines.

-The median annual wages for line installers and repairers in the top industries in which they work are as follows:
+The median annual wages for electrical power-line installers and repairers in the top industries in which they work are as follows:

 Although most work full time during regular business hours, some line installers and repairers may work evenings and weekends.
 In emergencies or after storms and other natural disasters, they may have to work long hours for several days in a row.